cllebrun/dashboardAdminInsight/README.md

 3. Download this project from Git => "Download ZIP" on the right
 4. Unzipp this project
-5. Open the command line and go to the project folder you just unzipped (cd "location")
+5. Open the command line and locate to the project folder you just unzipped (ex: cd downloads/yourproject)
-6. Edit the manifest.yml file with the application that you have created in Bluemix.
+6. Open and Edit the manifest.yml file with the application that you have created in Bluemix.
 Modify the name and the host with the name you gave to your Bluemix application

 7. Connect to Bluemix from the command line: